 Text description provided by the architects.
 Four vets want a new clinic.
 A new clinic for consultations; with a lab and operating facilities, organized in a very particular way.
 One part is open to visitors, with consulting rooms; a pharmacy; a reception desk, and a waiting area.
 And a lab area with echo and CT scan; and an operating theatre and short-term stay facilities for animals.Plus administration and overnight-stay facilities.
 For vets, the clinic is a ‘practical building’.
 Because a building could be said to be ‘necessary’.
 It must be practical in terms of ‘use’, but also in terms of ‘maintenance and hygiene’.
 With an appropriate budget.
 Appropriate.

-The vets want this clinic in the neighbourhood.
+The vets want this clinic in the neighborhood.
 In a residential district.Right in the middle of it.
-Where people live and animals – they go together.
+Where people live and animals – go together.
 The clinic will be next to a dwelling.
 A dwelling that used to be a farmhouse.